choudaryhussainali/Mastering_PYTHON_in30Days/README.md

 - Handling files, errors, and exceptions
 - Solving DSA problems in Python
 - Building real-world projects from scratch
 ---
+## 🔗 Connect & Share
+- Star ⭐ this repo if it helps you
+- Fork 🍴 and contribute your own mini-projects
+- Share your **Python journey on LinkedIn, Twitter, or GitHub**
+---

 ## 📄 License